Charles Leclerc dominates Australian Grand Prix to extend his F1 championship lead

 World champion Max Verstappen failed to reach the chequered flag for the second time in three races after his Red Bull expired with 19 laps remaining.

-Leclerc, a two-timer winner this season, is now 34 points clear of second-placed Russell in the standings.
+Leclerc, a two-time winner this season, is now 34 points clear of second-placed Russell in the standings.
 Hamilton is fifth, 43 points adrift.

 Hamilton started fifth and moved up two positions to third at the start.